sjdv1982/cloudless/GUIDE.md

 ### Basic fat graph serving (no jobslaves), with host networking:

+OUTDATED.
+NEEDS TO BE ADAPTED.
+CAN BE DONE WITH BASIC SEAMLESS COMMANDS

 Open three terminals on the master.
 In the first terminal, do the following:

 ```bash